chamalgomes/guanaco-py/README.md

 In the future, I would like to provide pre-built binaries and wheels for common platforms and I'm happy to accept any useful contributions in this area.
 This is currently being tracked in [#741](https://github.com/abetlen/llama-cpp-python/issues/741)

-### How does this compare to other Python bindings of `llama.cpp`?

-I originally wrote this package for my own use with two goals in mind:

-- Provide a simple process to install `llama.cpp` and access the full C API in `llama.h` from Python
-- Provide a high-level Python API that can be used as a drop-in replacement for the OpenAI API so existing apps can be easily ported to use `llama.cpp`

-Any contributions and changes to this package will be made with these goals in mind.

 ## License